 China is a dynamic country full of opportunity for people who understand how to navigate the culture and language.
 Taking advantage of opportunities in China requires an open-minded attitude towards the uncomfortable and unfamiliar.
 Cooperative, cross-cultural relationships require self-knowledge and the willingness to uncover one’s own biases.

 This blog presents information on China from a Western perspective and takes a comparative approach.
 The exposition and evaluation of cultural differences and similarities provides readers opportunities to deeply consider their own actions and biases, thereby creating within themselves a organic readiness for strategic change.

 My blog aspires to transform knowledge and analysis of China’s culture and philosophy into practical suggestions for businesspersons.
 With a sophisticated and targeted approach to studying China, you’ll save valuable time and more effectively cultivate prosperous business relationships.

 Experience & Education

 My advice comes from a combination of personal experience and academic study.
 I’m conversational in Mandarin and Japanese.
-I am a seasoned traveler throughout East Asia, having lived in Japan and traveled in South Korea and China (including Hong Kong and Taiwan).
+I am a seasoned traveler throughout East Asia, having lived in Japan and traveled in South Korea and China (including the Mainland, Hong Kong and Taiwan).

 Post-Baccalaureate Diploma in Arts, Philosophy